mcollatz/ConsensusPrime/README.md

 On the hardware side, the alignments with mafft are the bottleneck.
 The length and number of sequences play a decisive role.
 Alignments with a few hundred sequences of moderate length can be calculated in a few seconds to minutes even on simple laptops.
 Larger alignments require a system with more RAM.

+The duration of the installation is a few minutes and depends among other things on whether various requirements are already installed, such as conda.

 The processing time of the sample dataset is about 15 sec on a laptop with Intel(R) Core(TM) i7-10750H CPU @ 2.60GHz and 16 GB RAM.

 ## Installation & Dependencies